Built in 1919, it served in prewar trade operations with Yamashita Kisen Gomei Kaisha until the start of the Pacific war

 At Yokosuka from January 17-20, 1944 then departed for Truk Lagoon arriving on February 5, 1944 and remained at the 4th Fleet Anchorage south-east of Dublon, when the rest of her convoy left on February 12.

-During "Operation Hailstone"n February 17, 1944 anchored at Eten
+On February 17, 1944 during "Operation Hailstone" anchored in the Eten

 anchorage and attacked but survived undamaged.
 On February 18, 1944 a TBF Avenger from USS Essex dropped a